dssdanial/LaserScanner_robot_ROS/README.md

 ## Further improvements
-To improve performance of the robot movements, some extra conditions can be added, which can make the movements smoother, especially when higher speed level is requested.
+To improve the performance of the robot movements, some extra conditions can be added, which can make the movements smoother, especially when a higher speed level is requested.